Pastor appreciation day is Sunday, October 10th!

 The holidays are coming up and an Amazon Gift card is something that allows them to purchase just about anything.

-Or just put some cash in an envelope and let him spend as he sees fit.
+Or just put some cash in an envelope and let him spend as he or she sees fit.

 Pastors Are Leaving

 According to Lifeway Research, about 1% of pastors leave their roles each year.
 The reasons vary but the impact is great.

 Take a few moments right now and make a plan to bless your pastor in some way.
 Let them know that they are appreciated and loved for their commitment to the call.